c6shi/hormone-use-bmd/README.md

-# L-TMLE on Alebna et al. 2025
+# Finding the Effect of HRTs on BMD in Menopausal Women Using L-TMLE
-PBHLTH 243A Fall 2025 Research Project
+PBHLTH 243A Fall 2025 Research Project (Ongoing)

 We further explore different types of interventions which results in different statistical questions.

+Also check out https://c6shi.github.io/hormone-use-bmd/ for more information.

 # Data:
 We use the SWAN data publicly available on ICPSR: https://www.icpsr.umich.edu/web/ICPSR/series/253/studies.